Explore the ever-changing world of the past 500 years

 The History uses the final two volumes of Susan Wise Bauer's Story of the World, and the Usborne 12,000 Years of World History continues as the visual embellishment of, and expansion on, the text.

 Overview of the Literature

-The first book, one that makes me spontaneously exclaim, "I love that book," tells of a girl who ends up in a cathedral boys' choir, while also trying to figure out why her father was murdered.
+The first book, one that may make you spontaneously exclaim, "I love that book," tells of a girl who ends up in a cathedral boys' choir, while also trying to figure out why her father was murdered.
 (This does not touch on the humor, charm, interest, and delight in this book.
 As with all the best books, it is impossible to convey the feeling of the whole in a single sentence.)

-Both my daughters claim The Sherwood Ring as one of their favorites.
+Both of Sarita's daughters claim The Sherwood Ring as one of their favorites.
 Not a story of Robin Hood in Sherwood Forest, this is set in New York, mostly during the Revolutionary War, in which dashing military officer Peaceable Sherwood makes life miserable for the rebels.
-(One of my daughters hopes that, in heaven, all book heroes are as dynamic and perfect as Peaceable Sherwood.)
+(One of Sarita's daughters hopes that, in heaven, all book heroes are as dynamic and perfect as Peaceable Sherwood.)

 One Read-Aloud tells the story of the Jewish Danes escaping to Sweden during WWII.
 Another one set during WWII includes the evacuation of Dunkirk, and a description of life in a country that is under attack.

 There's a book about life in Afghanistan under the Taliban; one about the Japanese occupation of Korea and the later Communist takeover of North Korea; and one about figuring out what causes cholera.
 One is about the Trail of Tears, when the Cherokee were evicted from their homes in Georgia and forcibly resettled in Arkansas.